wangkanai/wangkanai/README.md

 PM> install-package Wangkanai.Detection -pre
 ```

-While is you can still install the individual package if you just need that specific resolver.
+While it is still possible to install the individual package if you just need that specific resolver.

 ```powershell
 PM> install-package Wangkanai.Detection.Device -pre